-The combination of these variances means there has been a surplus of £0.211m on the 'Provision of Services'.
-Non-current assets have been revalued during the year and this has resulted in a surplus of £26.896m (Surplus of £37.064m in 2021/22) being recognised in the CIES.
+The combination of these variances means there has been a surplus of £2.443m on the 'Provision of Services'.
+Non-current assets have been revalued during the year and this has resulted in a surplus of £18.212m (Surplus of £26.896m in 2022/23) being recognised in the CIES.
 This surplus mainly relates to the upward revaluation of Council Dwellings.
-Changes in actuarial assumptions in the pension fund have resulted in a gain of £48.684m (2021/22 gain of £22.720m) mostly resulting from a significant improvement on the actuarial gains arising on changes in financial assumptions.
+Changes in actuarial assumptions in the pension fund have resulted in a loss of £1.592m (2022/23 gain of £48.684m).

 - Movement in Reserves Statement (Page 3) this shows the movement in the year of the different reserves held by the Council, analysed into 'usable reserves' (i.e., those that can be applied to fund expenditure) and 'unusable reserves' (those that an authority is not able to utilise to provide services). - Balance Sheet (Page 4) The Balance Sheet shows the Council's assets and liabilities at 31 March each year, in accordance with the Council's Accounting Policies.
 There is an inverse relationship between the Council's net worth and in particular pension liabilities i.e., as pension liabilities increase the Council's net worth reduces and vice versa.
-The net assets have increased by £75.791m largely due to: - an increase of £19.839m in Property, Plant and Equipment which relates to revaluation gains and the acquisition of new assets. - a reduction of £2.541m in long term investments which is primarily due to a £520k reduction in the value of the Councils investment with the CCLA Property Fund and the transfer of a £2m investment to short term investments as the date of maturity is less than 12 months. - a reduction in short-term investments of £17.590m which is due to the repayment of the balances of the COVID-19 grant funding the Council received during 2020 and 2022 to support businesses and the payment of the £8m Council Tax Energy Rebate grant the Council received in March 2022 to eligible customers.

-- a decrease of £22.881m in Short Term Creditors, £14.5m relates repayment of the balances of the COVID-19 grant funding the Council received during 2020 and 2022 to support businesses and the payment of the Council Tax Energy Rebate grant to eligible customers and a £9.5m reduction in the Business Rates Creditor with Central Government. - a decrease of £48.076m in other long-term liabilities which relates to a decrease in the net pension liability. - Cash-flow Statement (Page 5) this shows the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes. - Notes (pages 6) these provide supporting context to the above Statements.
+The net assets have increased by £19.063m largely due to: - an increase of £7.644m in Property, Plant and Equipment which relates to revaluation gains and the acquisition of new assets. - an increase in investment property of £7.766m due to St Martins Park being transferred from Assets under Construction. - An increase in Intangible Assets of £0.520k due to the acquisition of a new housing system. - a reduction of £1.183m in long term investments due to the repayment of equity in Gravitas Housing Ltd. - a reduction in Current Assets Held for Sale due to the sale of St Peters Hill offices. - an increase in short-term investments of £4.425m due to preferable rates compared to long-term. - a reduction in short term debtors resulting from the repayment of the Environment SK Ltd loan of £0.500m ESK ltd loan and payments in advance less precepts and rent allowances - an increase of £1.622m in Short Term Creditors, relating the Business Rates Creditor with Central Government. - a reduction in the level of Provisions related to a fall in checks and challenges on business rates appeals. - a reduction in Long Term Borrowing of £3.222m due the capital repayment of the HRA selffinancing debt. - an increase in Capital Grants Receipts in Advance primarily due to s106 receipts relating to Education and Health. - Cash-flow Statement (Page 5) this shows the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes. - Notes (pages 6) these provide supporting context to the above Statements.